Azure/terraform-provider-azapi/docs/data-sources/azapi_resource_action.md

 ---
 subcategory: ""
 layout: "azapi"
-page_title: "Generic Azure Resource Operation Data Source: azapi_operation"
+page_title: "Azure Resource Action Data Source: azapi_resource_action"
 description: |-
-  Perform resource operation which gets information from an existing resource.
+  Perform resource action which gets information from an existing resource.
 ---

-# azapi_operation
+# azapi_resource_action

-This resource can perform resource operation which gets information from an existing resource.
+This resource can perform resource action which gets information from an existing resource.
-It's recommended to use `azapi_operation` data source to perform readonly operation, please use `azapi_operation` resource, if user wants to perform operations which change a resource's state.
+It's recommended to use `azapi_resource_action` data source to perform readonly action, please use `azapi_resource_action` resource, if user wants to perform actions which change a resource's state.

 ## Example Usage